 How can I find out if I need a hearing aid?

-If you think you might have hearing loss and could benefit from a hearing aid, visit your physician, who may refer you to an otolaryngologist or audiologist.
+If you think you might have hearing loss and could benefit from a hearing aid, visit your physician, who may refer you to an otolaryngologist (or local ENT Doctor) or audiologist.
 An otolaryngologist is a physician who specializes in ear, nose, and throat disorders and will investigate the cause of the hearing loss.
 An audiologist is a hearing health professional who identifies and measures hearing loss and will perform a hearing test to assess the type and degree of loss.